 The Drug and Alcohol Detox Process

-The drug and alcohol detox process begins with our treatment team conducting a comprehensive assessment to determine the most effective detox process.
+The drug and alcohol detox process begins with our Orange County treatment team conducting a comprehensive assessment to determine the most effective way to help each individual safely withdrawal and recover from drug abuse.
 Each customized plan is based on a person’s medical history, personal goals and the history of substance use.

 Fear of facing the discomfort of withdrawal is a common reason many people delay pursuing addiction treatment.
-We will guide and support you through drug and alcohol detox, providing on-site care and pain management to prepare you for addiction treatment.
+We will guide and support you through drug and alcohol detox process here in Orange County, providing on-site care and pain management to prepare you for addiction treatment.

 The time it takes for a client to finish detox depends on their current health, needs and the length of substance use.
 To assist you through this difficult period of recovery, we provide the following:

 - Individualized care and supervision 24/7 to ensure comfort and safety